patternfly/patternfly-elements/core/pfe-styles/README.md

  - All HTML typographical elements are wrapped in the class `.pfe-c-content` to avoid collisions and add specificity.
  - HTML Headings come with all the styles by default
  - Text classes come with font size only, because text is inheriting the default line-height, font-weight and font-family from the body tag.
-If you want to include these properties, there's an extra argument you can invoke in the typograph mixin (see below).

 ### Separation of concerns